exospheredata/veeam/README.md

 ```

 ### Veeam_Server
-Installs the Veeam Backup and Recovery Service
+Installs the Veeam Backup and Replication Service

 #### Actions:
-* `:install` - Installs the Veeam Backup and Recovery service
+* `:install` - Installs the Veeam Backup and Replication service

 #### Properties:
 _NOTE: properties in bold are required_